We’re built on the drive, passion, and entrepreneurial spirit of a group of founders, many of whom continue to thrive and lead at Sim to this day:

 In 2004, Chris Parker, Manny Rego & Wayne Jennings co-founded Bling, providing on set video assist and data management as a service and paved the way for how file-based workflow would operate on set.
 After successfully introducing a dailies division to the commercial market, Bling partnered with Rob Sim in 2011, becoming the first to join the Sim family.

 Founded in 1996 by Bill DeRonde, Chainsaw provided creative editorial, editorial finishing, color grading, visual effects through fully-integrated, digital facilities in Hollywood.
-Chainsaw joined Sim in 2014 with Bill at the helm to this day, serving as the President of Post Production Services in LA.
-Passionate about helping both staff and clients realize their full potential, Bill leads with his heart and continues to advance creative excellence across all Sim post-production locations.
+Chainsaw joined Sim in 2014 with Bill at the helm.
+Passionate about helping both staff and clients realize their full potential, Bill led with his heart and continued to advance creative excellence across all former Sim post-production locations.

 Pixel Underground was founded by Marc Bachli and Marcus Valentin in 2009 and quickly developed into one of Toronto’s premiere post facilities providing offline, color grading, online finishing, VFX and motion graphics to long-form and commercial clients.
-Before joining Sim in 2014, Marc and Marcus blended years of production and post experience into building a hip boutique environment with creative support from lens to screen and both continue to thrive as senior leaders within Sim Post in Toronto to this day.
+Before joining Sim in 2014, Marc and Marcus blended years of production and post experience into building a hip boutique environment with creative support from lens to screen.

 Kim Spikes joined Post Factory NY in 2009, just a few years after it was founded with the dream of creating a new kind of flexible and inclusive post-production company to serve New York’s indie film community.
 Kim has been a fierce advocate for diversity in the film industry, helping to advance numerous social purpose initiatives.
-Post Factory NY joined Sim in 2015, and is currently led by Kim as the Vice President of Post Production in New York.
+Post Factory NY joined Sim in 2015.

 Doug Dales founded PS Production Services Ltd. in 1972, starting out with a small lighting and grip equipment package which he rented out from an old roll-top delivery truck.
 In 1986, Dales helped to develop Cinevillage in Toronto, now known as the Studio District.
 PS joined Sim in May 2013.

 The Crossing Studios was founded by Dian Cross-Massey in 2015 and quickly grew to become the second-largest studio facility in BC’s lower mainland and home to some of North America’s top-rated television series, specials and feature films.
-In 2017, The Crossing Studios joined the Sim family and expanded their studio footprint to 11 studios and production offices totaling 545,000 square feet.
+In 2017, The Crossing Studios joined the Sim family and expanded their studio footprint.